The three stones for this moon — ready when you are:

 Labradorite — For the In-Between

-The Buck Moon — that image of something building beneath the surface, about to push through — is exactly where Labradorite lives.
+The Buck Moon — that image of something building beneath the surface, about to push through — is exactly where labradorite lives.
 It holds you in the not-knowing without panicking about the outcome.

-If you've been feeling a low-level restlessness lately, a sense that something is about to change without being able to name it — that's Labradorite's territory.
+If you've been feeling a low-level restlessness lately, a sense that something is about to change without being able to name it — that's labradorite's territory.
 Wear it as the reminder that the not-knowing is part of the process.
 It always was.

 Carnelian — For Momentum